 The Immersive & Creative Technologies Lab was founded in late 2011 and since its establishment, it has been focusing on fundamental and applied research in areas of Computer Science.
 In particular researchers at the lab are focused on the areas of computer vision, computer graphics, virtual/augmented reality and creative technologies, and their application in a wide range of fields.

-The figure below shows the aforementioned distinct but complementary areas of investigations:
+The figure below summarizes the active areas of investigation.

 New knowledge and other research outcomes resulting from the research at the ICT lab are disseminated through teaching, research projects, and collaboration with the industry.